The Two Works of Christ

 Jesus' Baptism and Wilderness Testing

 The first bird was to be killed in an earthen vessel over running water.
-Jesus began to fulfil this work at His baptism by the hand of John in the river Jordan.
+Jesus began to fulfill this work at His baptism by the hand of John in the river Jordan.
 With baptism as a symbol of death and resurrection, Jesus was "killed" through baptism.
 That is, death was imputed to Him, for He there presented Himself as the first dove and the first goat, committing Himself to die on the cross at the appointed season.

 Though He no doubt stood in the Jordan River with John, there is no biblical statement that indicates He was immersed under the water.
 Early Christian paintings portray John using a pitcher to pour water over His head.
 Gregory of Nyassa, known as the Father of Fathers, wrote in his fourth-century treatise, The Great Catechism, XXXV,